anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

     - header: <a href="/2016-boston-programme#endres">Endre Sara</a>
       text: "Endre is the VP of Advanced Solutions at VMTurbo."
       icon: user
+    - header: <a href="/2016-boston-programme#joeys">Joey Schorr</a>
+      text: "Joey is a lead software engineer on the Quay container registry team at CoreOS."
+      icon: user
     - header: <a href="/2016-boston-programme#maltes">Malte Schwarzkopf</a>
       text: "Malte co-leads the development of Firmament and worked with the Borg and Omega teams at Google."
       icon: user